utahkay/clojure-banking/README.md

   (is (= 0 (balance checking))))
 ```

-You can implement debit.
-You can use the credit function we just wrote.... oh, don't peek ahead, you can do this!
+To implement debit, we could use the credit function we just wrote....

 ```clojure
 ...